Lower Secondary Courses of Study

 Through group critiques of their own work and the work of professional artists and journal reflection, students learn to use objective standards to interpret and judge art.
 Additionally, they develop confidence in their ability to discuss aesthetic qualities.

-Middle School Drama uses the study of theater arts as a tool to develop the creative and interpersonal potential of all students.
+Lower Secondary Drama uses the study of theater arts as a tool to develop the creative and interpersonal potential of all students.
 Through focused warm-ups, team-building activities, theater workshops, improvisational acting exercises, group projects, and exposure to theater fundamentals, students will learn to perform in front of an audience, to work cooperatively in small and large groups, and to express themselves more openly, clearly, and creatively.

 In addition to learning valuable lessons about conflict and compromise, finding their voice, and refining their communication skills, students also have a lot of fun.
 The culminating drama experience for 6th, 7th, and 8th grade entails creating and performing in a class production.